Geosemantica/recyclemap-demo/README.md

 - Visit the **UI kit demo** page to view markers, public filters, and the service organization form.
 - Visit the **Comments module demo** page to view the public version of the comments block.

+## License

+This code is private and proprietary.
+It cannot be copied, modified, distributed, or used under any circumstances without explicit permission from the owner.
+Unauthorized use of this code is strictly prohibited.